-For students who have no income, there is the "Special Payment System for Students."
+For students who have no income, there is the "Special Payment System for Students" that enables them to defer insurance payments.

 For more information, please visit the website below.

 ONational Pension Contribution Special Payment System for Students (Japan Pension Service)